MichielsenM/FOAM/docs/Configuration.md

 - observations
 >   type: string <br>
     default: None <br>
-    Path to the file with the observational data
+    Full path to the file with the observational data

 - periods_or_frequencies_observed
 >   type: string <br>